 - LookOut Level at 346 m (1,136 ft.), features open-air viewing

 - Glass Floor at 342m (1,122 ft.)

 - SkyPod at 447m / 1,465 ft high above the city is one of the highest observation platforms in the world (extra admission cost)

-- EdgeWalk is the world’s highest full circle hands-free walk on a 5 ft (1.5 m) wide ledge encircling the top of the Tower’s main pod, 356m/1168ft (116 storeys) above the ground.
+- EdgeWalk is the world’s highest full circle hands-free walk on a 5 ft (1.5 m) wide ledge encircling the top of the Tower’s main pod, 356m/1168ft (116 stories) above the ground.

 - CN Tower is open every day except December 25th.

-A kiosk on the Look Out level offers nice sandwiches for $7, drinks, ice cream and other snacks.
+- A kiosk on the Look Out level offers nice sandwiches, drinks, ice cream, and other snacks.